+Recently, I had the opportunity to talk about the shortest path bridging (SPB) protocol with Avaya while at Interop.
+This conversation was one of many with networking companies.
 While SPB is a very interesting protocol, my questions were about how deep into the virtual environment the protocol extends.
-While SPB and other networking protocols are considered by some to be network virtualization, I could not see this within the realm of the virtual network and hence, confusion reigned supreme.
-Depending on who is talking to each other, the same words can mean many different things.
+While SPB and other networking protocols are considered by some to be network virtualization, I could not see this within the realm of the virtual network and hence, confusion reigned.
+Depending on who is talking to whom, the same words can mean many different things.
 What I found amazing, still, is that most people thinks networking ends at the physical NIC within the virtualization host, and that what is inside, does not matter as much as what is outside.

 The Virtualization Field Day delegates joined the Virtualization Security Podcast as guest panelists on 2/23 and the topic of the day was cloud security.
 There were questions about compliance, security of the tenant, and security of the administrators, and legal issues.
 There were answers from Rodney Haywood (Rodos), another Virtualization Field Day Delegate and cloud architect as well as the podcast standard panelists.
 So what did the questions boil down to?

 While participating in the GestaltIT Virtualization Field Day #2, I was asking PureStorage on whether or not SSD based storage was throwing hardware at a problem that is better fixed, by changing the code in question?
 What brought this thought to mind was the example used during the presentation which was about database performance.
 This example, tied to a current consulting problem, where fixing the database improved performance by 10x.
 This alleviated the need for over all storage improvements.
 So the question remains, is using SSD, throwing hardware to solve a basic coding problem?